Meet Kolbe

 the motor for change,

-the place where the Holy Trinity finds room to dwell.
+the place where the Divine finds room to dwell.

 Too often we forget: we are our bodies.